 This tutorial will take you through how to create an explosive fireball effect inspired by Scorpion from Mortal Kombat.
 We’ll be using the Particle Simulator, which is included in HitFilm Pro, and is in the 3D: Particles add-on pack for Express.

 Step 1: Pre production

 When recording your footage, be sure to take note of your lighting setup so you can easily replicate it digitally later on.
 We filmed our footage against a green screen as this allowed us to place a digital matte painting behind the actors.
 If you want to pre-visualize your 3D environment while recording your video, you should check out our iOS* app CamTrackAR, which was recently featured in Apple’s keynote event.
-To learn more about digital environments using CamTrackAR and Unreal Engine, check out Javert’s tutorial linked here.
+To learn more about digital environments using CamTrackAR and Unreal Engine in Javert’s tutorial here.

 Step 2: Set up the Particle Simulator

 In order to get the fire effect to follow the movement of your actor’s hand, you’ll need to motion track their hand:

 - Begin by adding a new Point layer to your Composite Shot and position it between your actor’s hands.

 - Enable keyframing for the position, then skip ahead a few frames and move the point into place.

 With your actor’s hands motion-tracked, you can start setting up the Particle Simulator: